Random linear multihop relaying in a general field of interferers using spatial Aloha: Linear nearest neighbor routing model in a spatial MANET with slotted Aloha

 \subsubsection{Poisson-line route}

 In this scenario we suppose that $\calR=\Phi$ forms a Poisson point process of intensity $\lambda$, on the line $\ir$.
 In this model the notational convention is such that $X_i< X_{i+1}$ and packets are sent by any given node $X_i$ to its nearest-to-the-right neighbor $X_{i+1}$.
 Note that the Poisson assumption means that the 1-hop distances $X_{i+1}-X_{i}$ are independent (across $i$) exponential random variables with some given mean~$1/\lambda$.
 We will call this scenario {\em nearest neighbor (NN) routing on Poisson line}.
 We will also consider a version of this model, where the packet is transmitted to the {\em nearest (available) receiver (NR)} to the right on $\calR$.
-This is an opportunistic routing allowing for longer hops, as will be explained in Section~\ref{ss.NNvsNR}.
+This is an opportunistic routing allowing for longer hops, as will be explained in Section~\ref{ss.NNvsNR}.~\footnote{We implicitly assume that a transceiver is either in a receive (RX) or transmit (TX) mode, but not IDLE, nor in both receive and transmit (RX and TX).}